microsoft/fluentui/packages/react-components/react-persona/Spec.md

 ### Text lines

-Other than styling and naming, the text lines in persona remain the same.
+Other than styling and naming, the text lines in Persona remain the same.

 ## Sample Code